 So we do know that God does help spouses resurrect their marriages from the dead.
 But will your spouse participate with God in this process?
 We, of course, don’t know, it’s difficult to tell sometimes.

 “Who better to resurrect an ash heap of a marriage than the creator of marriage Himself?”
 (Marla Kloenckner)

 And who better to resurrect a marriage, than a God who can identify with the heartache of betrayal?
 And yet God made reconciliation possible, through Jesus Christ, to His unfaithful bride—the church.

 “Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible.“ (Matthew 19:26)

 The Resurrection Journey After Adultery

-If you are on the journey of trying to bring back a marriage from the dead after adultery, we recommend you read a few articles we link to below.
-They are featured on different web sites that might give you some important insights.
+If you are on the journey of working to bring your marriage to a healthy, loving place after adultery, we recommend you read a few articles we link to below.

 This first article is written by marriage expert, Joe Beam.
 It addresses the difficult situation of dealing with a spouse who claims to love someone else.
 What can you do with that?